 In the window that opens, select Inbound Rules on the left.

-In this step, you must select “File and Printer Sharing (Echo Request – ICMPv4-In)” from the rules and enable it.
+Then, you must select “File and Printer Sharing (Echo Request – ICMPv4-In)” from the rules and enable it.

 How to Disable Ping on RDP

-In this section, we want to teach you how to Disable ping on RDP.
-Follow the steps according to the previous step.
-Then follow the steps below.
 To turn off the rule, you must select it and click on Disable Rule on the right.